doublesymmetry/react-native-track-player/docs/docs/v4-migration.md

 current state.
 Before it was incorrectly returning [`State.None`](./api/constants/state.md) which means no track is loaded.

+### `remove()` supports removing current track
+You can now remove the current track with `remove()`.
+This was not allowed before.
+1. If the current track is removed, the next track will activated.
+2. If the current track was the last track in the queue, the first track will be activated.

 ### `getTrack` return type

 [`getTrack()`](./api/functions/queue.md#gettrack) now returns  `undefined`